Come for a Transformative Life Experience

-VES is a safe and powerful environment in which students and faculty learn to live together with purpose and accountability.
+VES is a safe and powerful environment in which students and faculty learn to live together with purpose and accountability, and to have lots of fun in the process.
 It's also a community where we participate in deeper learning that extends throughout and far beyond the academic day.
 VES’ goal: happy, healthy young adults striving toward their highest level of personal achievement.

 Through the full breadth of our programs—academics, student and residential life, character and spiritual development, faculty advisory, athletics, the arts, and service learning—VES students acquire the core competencies essential to succeed in today’s world.

 VES strives to deliver a world-class student and residential life program that serves the needs of our teenagers.
 Our program success is reflected in both the great kids growing Toward Full Stature in our community and our 97% retention rate—one of the highest retention rates of boarding schools in the nation; the national average for attrition at boarding schools is 10.5%.

 VES has held steady at only 3% attrition over the past three years.